Mastermindzh/react-cookie-consent/README.md

 ## Styling it

-You can provide styling for both the bar and the button.
+You can provide styling for the bar, for the button and the content.
+Note that the bar is a parent has a `display: flex` property as default and is parent to its children content and button.

-You can do this using the `style` and `buttonStyle` prop, both of these will append / replace the default style of the component.
+You can style each component with using the `style`, `buttonStyle` and `contentStyle` prop.
+These will append / replace the default styles of the components.

 You can use `disableStyles={true}` to disable any built-in styling.